Qualys/Custom-Assessment-and-Remediation-Script-Library/Windows/PowerShell/Enable Real-time Protection/readme.md

-The script will enable Real-Time protection as per CIS guide line.
+Use this script to enable real-time protection as per CIS guidelines.